T3NC1V3/Plat-former/README.md

 Just a simple 3D platformer.

-  Updated For Lab4,  most scripts are for reference-
+  Updated For Lab 6,  most scripts are for reference-

-  A work in progress, HP Bar not working YET
+  A work in progress

   Assets from https://quaternius.com